 It’s a well-known fact that humans love hot weather.
-At the first hint of the sun, we dash outside to make most of the all too fleeting summer temperatures.
-Sunbathing, barbecues, trips out to the seaside with family and friends…the list is endless.
-Unlike humans, the heat isn’t good for our dogs, who are unable to sweat through their skins as we do, so they regulate their body temperatures through their noses and paw pads, and by panting to cool down.
+At the first hint of the sun, we dash outside to make the most of the fleeting summer temperatures.
+Sunbathing, barbecues trip out to the seaside with family and friends…the list is endless.
+Unlike humans, the heat isn’t suitable for our dogs, who cannot sweat through their skins as we do, so they regulate their body temperatures through their noses and paw pads and by panting to cool down.

-To understand how dogs suffer from heatstroke, just imagine yourself wearing a thick winter coat in the heat of the summer sun.
+To understand how dogs suffer from heatstroke, imagine yourself wearing a thick winter coat in the summer sun’s heat.
 Symptoms of heatstroke in canines include dribbling, excessive panting and even collapse.

 The dangers of an overheated car

-You may think you are doing your pooch a favour when you bundle him into a hot, stuffy car at the start of a marathon journey up the motorway.
-Then leave him in the car whilst you traipse around the shops for hours upon end.
+You may think you are doing your pup a favour when you bundle him into a hot, stuffy car at the start of a marathon journey up the motorway.
+Then leave him in the car whilst you stroll around the shops for hours upon end.

 The reality is very different for your poor dog.

-In hot weather the temperature rises in the car turning it into a mini blast furnace.
-Your dog is unable to cope with this sudden increase in temperature and overheats as a result.
-He starts panting to try to cool himself down but this is not enough, leading to dehydration and heatstroke.
+In hot weather, the temperature rises in the car, turning it into a mini blast furnace.
+Your dog cannot cope with this sudden increase in temperature and overheats as a result.
+He starts panting to try to cool himself down, but this is not enough, leading to dehydration and heatstroke.
 This can be fatal if left untreated.

-Each year, dog owners are warned about the dangers of leaving their pets in cars during the summer months and particularly if there is a heat wave.
-And, each year, we hear about dogs dying in overheated cars.
+Each year, dog owners are warned about the dangers of leaving their pets in cars during summer, particularly if there is a heat wave.
+And, each year, we hear about dogs dying in overheated vehicles.

 Other hot weather risks

-Overweight and older dogs; those with a medical condition and breeds with a ‘squashed face’ (brachycephalic), e.g. bulldogs are all prone to overheating.
+Overweight and older dogs, those with a medical condition and breeds with a ‘squashed face’ (brachycephalic), e.g. bulldogs, are prone to overheating.
 They are more likely to have breathing difficulties that worsen in the heat.